Pelecanus

 Highlights: You can enjoy the artificial lakes that cover three hectares of land, where you can rent boats or watch the water fountains.
 The park is also a venue for cultural and recreational events, such as festivals, concerts, and exhibitions.

-“I am glad to be among you, men and women of Bogotá.”
-With these words, Pope John Paul II delivered his speech in 1986 in Parque El Tunal.
+“I am happy to be among you, men and women of Bogotá,” with these words, Pope John Paul II gave his speech in 1986 at one of the most beautiful and iconic sites in the city: El Tunal Park.

 Parque Ciudad Montes